 The popularity of spicy, hot peppers can be demonstrated clearly just by looking down the hot sauce aisle of the market.
-It’s no wonder with their varied colors, shapes and heat indexes.
-But let’s not forget about the various types of sweet peppers varieties, each of which makes a delicious contribution to a variety of cuisines.
+It’s no wonder with their varied colors, shapes, and heat indexes.
+Let’s not forget about the various types of sweet pepper varieties, though, each of which makes a delicious contribution to a variety of cuisines.
 For those folks who prefer peppers that aren’t hot, read on to find out about the different kinds of sweet peppers.

 Sweet Bell Pepper Varieties

 The pepper that gets used most often is undoubtedly the green bell pepper.
 It is a common fixture in many dishes and can be found at every supermarket.
-Mounded near the green bell peppers are the sunrise hued red, yellow, and orange bell peppers.
-And, if you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.
+Mounded near the green bell peppers are the sunrise-hued red, yellow, and orange bell peppers.
+If you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.

 Other Kinds of Sweet Peppers

 Pimentos are classic red peppers that are most commonly roasted to bring out their sweet flavor.
-Banana peppers of yellow wax peppers are long thin yellow peppers that are commonly pickled.
-Carmen Italian sweet peppers are sweet and fruity and are delicious roasted on the grill.
+Banana peppers of yellow wax peppers are long, thin, yellow peppers that are commonly pickled.
+Carmen Italian sweet peppers are sweet and fruity and are deliciously roasted on the grill.